Top Tricks of Trail Running

 - Consider a Camera – Whether you’re running through forest preserves, natural wetlands, mountainous terrain or rugged oceanfront, it’s bound to be gorgeous out there.
 Snap a couple pictures while you take that water break.

-This spring, take the road less traveled and hit the trail!
+This fall, take the road less traveled and hit the trail!